meritozh/ryt/README.md

 # ryt
-a damn simple ray tracer implementation in Rust.
+a damn simple ray tracer implemented in Rust.